sawaup/sawaup-challenge/readme.md

 - User can select min 2 skills and 10 skills maximum

-- User will see the list of courses based on the skills selected.
+- User will see the list of courses based on the skills selected (4 courses maximum).

+- User will see the list all courses (no maximum).

 - If the user change the skills selection , the course list must be changed too.